behu-kea/ITA25-2-sem/cs101/04-inheritance-access-modification.md

-### Opgave 3 - level 2

-Create a Kotlin class called `BankAccount` with the following properties:

-1. `accountNumber`: The account number of the bank account.
-2. `balance`: The current balance of the bank account.

-- Implement custom getter and setter methods for the `balance` property.
-The setter should ensure that the balance is always non-negative.
-If a negative value is attempted to be set, it should be adjusted to 0.

-### Opgave 6 - level 3
+### Opgave 4 - level 3

 Create a class `Person`.
 A person has a cpr number and name

 - A person has a private function that calculates the age of the person by their CPR number
 - A person has a field: `age`
-  - The field is public and uses the private function to return a result.
+  - The field is public and uses the private function to return a result
   - The setter is private, as no one from outside should be able to use the function
-- The setter for the CPR number should check if the CPR number is valid before setting it.
+- The setter for the CPR number should check if the CPR number is valid before setting it